Sir Henry Wood Collection

 A selection of PDF documents detailing some of the objects from the Henry Wood Collection.

-Read more about the Henry Wood project recently completed at the Academy and ‘All Hands on Deck’, a Key Stage 2 teaching resource for primary schools, inspired by Sir Henry Wood’s most famous piece, the Fantasia on British Sea Songs.
+Read more about the Henry Wood project completed at the Academy and ‘All Hands on Deck’, a Key Stage 2 teaching resource for primary schools, inspired by Sir Henry Wood’s most famous piece, the Fantasia on British Sea Songs.